body

 *For eligible children who have not received 20-valent pneumococcal conjugate vaccine (PCV20) as part of their 4-dose series.
 See below for full list of UMCs and CDC vaccination recommendations.

-Examples of increased risk for IPD, based on your child’s age and condition
+Chart showing examples of increased risks for IPD (invasive pneumococcal disease), based on a child's age and condition.

 Conditions that may increase your child’s risk for IPD